-As some of you know, our 5-year-old daughter, Brynn, was born with Cystic Fibrosis.
+As some of you know, our daughter (born in 2010), Brynn, was born with Cystic Fibrosis.
 CF is a chronic illness that causes abnormally thick mucus, which can lead to life-threatening lung infections and digestive complications.
 CF sufferers take numerous medications to keep illnesses at bay, and many struggle to keep their lungs clear and maintain adequate nutrition.
 Approximately 30,000 Americans suffer from CF.

 If you’ve met Brynn, then you know that she looks and acts like any other kid; her diagnosis hasn’t slowed her down.
 But CF is a part of her every day.
 To compensate for pancreatic deficiencies, she requires medication with every meal.
 And to promote respiratory health, twice daily for 30 minutes, she wears a vest which fills with air and pounds her chest to help loosen the mucous in her lungs.
 That’s the norm when Brynn is healthy; when she’s sick, she requires additional therapy.
 To date, she’s been hospitalized three times due to persistent respiratory infections.